 As Sisko initiates a search, Kira confesses to Odo that she freed Laas and urges him to join the Changeling.
 They share a tearful farewell, and Odo arrives on Koralis III to meet Laas.
 There, he tells Laas that he's decided to remain on Deep Space Nine.
 Laas can't understand, but Odo states that it's because Laas has never experienced love.
 He offers to link with Laas one last time, but Laas refuses and leaves.
 Odo returns to the station to reunite with Kira, who apologizes if she's ever made him feel like he can't be himself around her.
 In response, Odo transforms into an aura of golden light that surrounds Kira, who smiles and dances.

 This episode contains examples of:

-- Aww, Look!
+- Aw, Look!
 They Really Do Love Each Other: A platonic version.
 Quark's rant about humanoid genes seems to stem from his genuine worry for Odo's well-being.
 Of course, he has to express it in the most grating way possible.

-- Comes Great Responsibility: Laas doesn't seem to realize that having the capability to assume forms such as fire and fog, doesn't mean that he should assume them on a whim.
+- Comes Great Responsibility: Laas doesn't seem to realize that having the capability to assume forms such as fire and fog doesn't mean that he should assume them on a whim.
 He doesn't seem to get Odo's subtle hints that assuming certain forms can incite panic or at the very least, paranoia.
 Odo doesn't limit himself to one form to "fit in", he limits himself to one form to help the solids, only changing form when his work demands it.

-- Does This Remind You of Anything?: Switch "Changeling" with "Gay" and the metaphor writes itself.
-Especially Quarks "Changeling pride demonstration" line.
+- Switch "Changeling" with "Gay" and the metaphor writes itself.
+Especially Quark's "Changeling pride demonstration" line.